1. Overview

 When we offer our receptive loving attentive presence in the belief that there might be a possibility of something (life-forward movement, 'growth', one's Deeper Self, the Higher Good, God,…), we are actually holding a certain type of space open for possibilities yet unknown to emerge!

-We are very familiar with this from focusing.
-Focusing is based on holding spaces open for 'that which is felt in the body but not yet known in the mind' to come into that space, make itself known, and unfold.
+We are very familiar with this from Focusing.
+Focusing is based on offering attention to, and holding space open for 'that which is felt in the body but not yet known in the mind' to come into that space, make itself known, and unfold.

-This opening and holding a welcome attentive listening space is a generic creative force that is of great creative power.
-The openness and freedom that is provided by this movement of attention allows profound possibilities to emerge into the space that is 'held' for it.
+Opening and holding a welcome attentive listening space is a generic creative force that is of great creative power.
+The openness and freedom that is provided by this movement of attention allows profound possibilities to emerge into the space that is created and held for it.

 2. Intentional loving attention holds open spaces even for that which is not yet understood or presently exists.